scripting-drafts/Google-Places-Data-Extraction/README.md

 This two scripts will scan Barcelona's neighbourhoods by keyword given and write the results to an excel file.
 The first one will keep duplicates and classify the results by neighbourhoods.
-The other one will remove duplicates and write the results without an assigned neighbourhood.
+The second one will remove duplicates and write the results without an assigned neighbourhood.